FNNDSC/pl-cni_challenge/Readme.md

 ### CNI Challenge 2019 Submission Template

-Create a form in the UI with the following fields:
+Create a form in the UI with the following fields.

-a.
-Author Names
+1. Author Names
-b.
-Team name (optional)
+2. Team name (optional)
-c.
-Affiliations
+3. Affiliations
-d.
-Short Description of the submitted method
+4. Short Description of the submitted method
-e.
-The Link to your docker container on Dockerhub
+5. The Link to your docker container on Dockerhub
-f.
-Any specific instructions to execute your Docker image.
+6. Any specific instructions to execute your Docker image.

 ### Workflow.